Life Insurance Application Process: What to Expect & How to Apply

 • Total process: 3-8 weeks typically

-• Final approval and policy issuance: 24-48 hours for simple cases
+• Final approval and policy issuance: 24-72 hours for most cases

 What Underwriters Evaluate

-Insurance underwriters assess multiple risk factors to classify you into a rating category:
+Insurance underwriters assess multiple risk factors to classify you into a rating category.
+Our deep dive into health classifications and underwriting ratings explains exactly what each tier requires.

 Preferred Plus Excellent health, no risk factors Lowest premiums